 - Impartiality – We are unbiased and welcome innovative ideas to move our healthcare system to the highest level possible.

 Twenty two modern maternity hospitals have been constructed from 2014 to 2018, all geared towards reducing maternal mortality through provision of skilled deliveries.
-Consequently, skilled deliveries and antenatal attendance in public health facilities have increased by more than 300%.
+Consequently, skilled deliveries and antenatal attendance in public health facilities have increased by more than 300 percent.

-The county government in a bid to improve maternal health care has constructed an additional 4 new operating theaters at Lafey, Banisa, Kutulo and Dandu health facilities to offer comprehensive obstetric care.
-Cumulatively, the county Government has spent Sh 4.9 billion in infrastructure development since 2013.
+To improve maternal healthcare, the county government has built an additional four new operating theaters at Lafey, Banisa, Kutulo and Dandu health facilities to offer comprehensive obstetric care.
+Cumulatively, the County Government has spent KSh4.9 billion in infrastructure development since 2013.

-Provision of immunization services is critical to reduced infant mortality and requires functional and proper infrastructure.
-In Mandera, the services are now offered in 68 health facilities, which is more than triple the number of facilities (18) that previously offered the services.
+Provision of immunization services is critical to reduce infant mortality and requires functional and proper infrastructure.
+In Mandera, the services are now offered in 68 health facilities, which is more than triple the number of facilities (18) that previously offered them.

-This has led to the realization of more fully-immunized children before their first birthdays from 28% to 52% now.
+This has led to the realization of more fully-immunized children before their first birthdays from 28 percent to 52 percent now.

 The County had no ambulance services before devolution, but currently has procured seven fully-equipped ambulances, which are strategically stationed in all sub-counties to provide emergency referrals.

-Besides these seven, the county has acquired through partners five more ambulances and distributed them across the seven sub counties.
-This has increased the number of patients who receive timely and quality referral totaling to 12,642 out which 4,896 were Maternal cases referrals.
+Through partners, the county government has also acquired five more ambulances and distributed them across the seven sub-counties.
+This has increased the number of patients who receive timely and quality referral totaling to 12,642 out of which 4,896 were maternal cases referrals.

 The county increased the number of health sector workforce to 864 including 330 nurses, 54 doctors, 104 clinical officers, 37 pharm tech and 68 lab technicians among others thus improving the staffing level by 561 per cent.